Mayurifag/mayurifag.ru/README.md

 * Large folder for docker data (Done by VPS via large disk)
 * ssh authorization key for root user (Done by VPS or `ssh-copy-id root@mayurifag.ru`)
+* Be sure that you have open ports for needed applications (some vps providers have default blocked ports or blocked them all)

 ### Your PC